Slap-kommerce/new-cms-component/README.md

 ```

 ### The Menu Component

-1. Create a regular component that is responsive to
+The menu component a secondary component that contains a set of fields and/or buttons that can be used to change the props values of the live-preview component.

+#### Example Component
 <table><tr><td>
     <img src="images/component-desktop.png">
 </td></tr></table>

-2. Create a secondary view of the above component to be used by the CMS to preview live changes in the component.
-In addition, create a component containing the corresponding fields from which those changes occur<br>
+#### Example Live-preview and Menu Component
 <table><tr><td>
     <img src="images/component-cms.png">
 </td></tr></table>